 8. Anne Frank museum 2nd most visited museum in Amsterdam

 The most popular museum in Amsterdam is the Van Gogh Museum.
-Anne Franks House is second and receives about 1,5 million visitors a year.
+The Anne Frank House is second and receives about 1,5 million visitors a year.
 The house itself is quite small (obviously), so there is a spacious building built next to it that serves as an exhibition space.

 9. Youthful visitors